What you need to know now about academic integrity

-The Academic Code of Conduct, the university’s policy, outlines academic integrity and its related procedures.
+The Academic Code of Conduct is the university policy that outlines academic integrity and its related procedures.

 A lot of offences under the code can happen at exam time.
-These include obvious transgressions, such as copying answers or stealing exam questions ahead of time.
+These include obvious transgressions, such as copying answers or stealing exam questions in advance.

-But the code also covers lesser-known offences including making changes to exam booklets, taking any part of an exam from the examination room or bringing cellphones and notes into an exam, whether they are used or not.
+But the code also covers lesser-known offences including tampering with exam booklets, taking any part of an exam from the examination room, being in possession of cellphones or any other electronic devices during an exam or bringing notes into an exam, whether or not they are used.

-Other non-exam related offences include handing in the same assignment to more than one class, falsifying research facts or data and lending work to another student who may copy it or hand it in as their own.
+Other offences unrelated to exams include handing in the same assignment to more than one class, falsifying research facts or data and lending work to another student who may copy it or hand it in as their own.

-Some of the offences can occur accidentally or may even seem like harmless behaviour, which is why Raja Bhattacharya, coordinator of the Student Advocate Program, says his advice for avoiding academic misconduct is simple: take the time to read the code carefully.
+Some offences can occur accidentally or may even seem like harmless behaviour.
+That’s why Raja Bhattacharya, coordinator of the Student Advocacy Office, offers this advice: take the time to read the code carefully.

-“Academic misconduct has a broad ambit,” says Bhattacharya.
-“Knowingly or unknowingly, if you become a part of that unfortunate exercise you will be charged under the code.”
+“Academic misconduct has a broad ambit,” Bhattacharya says.
+“Knowingly or unknowingly, if you become a part of this unfortunate exercise, you will be charged under the code.”

 Students charged with plagiarism, cheating or other forms of academic dishonesty will have to attend an interview with the dean or faculty code administrator to explain what happened and why.

-Bhattacharya says that the updated code should help students understand academic misconduct, but that the Student Advocate Program is there to offer assistance if you need it.
+Bhattacharya says that the code, which was updated in 2015, should help students understand academic misconduct.
+But he adds that the Student Advocacy Office is there to offer assistance if you need it.

-The Student Advocate Program is also there to help students who find themselves charged under the Academic Code of Conduct.
+They will also support students who find themselves charged under the code.

 A review committee made up of faculty and student representatives, chaired by Melodie Sullivan, legal counsel for Student and Administrative Affairs, held a comprehensive review of the Academic Code of Conduct from January 2012 to August 2014.